 Parent Project for Study Data

 This study provides analyses to address the first aim of a larger grant-funded parent project (R01 AA024391) [61].
-The broad goal of that project has been to develop a temporally precise machine learning algorithm to predict future lapses back to alcohol use in the next week, next day, and next hour.
-This algorithm will be integrated within an innovative digital therapeutic to support recovery for patients with alcohol and other substance use disorders - The Comprehensive Health Enhancement Support System for Addiction (A-CHESS [30,62,63]).
+The broad goal of the project has been to develop a temporally precise machine learning algorithm to predict future lapses back to alcohol use in the next week, the next day, and the next hour.
+This algorithm will be integrated within an innovative digital therapeutic to support recovery for patients with alcohol and other substance use disorders—The Addiction Comprehensive Health Enhancement Support System [30,62,63].
 This algorithm can be used to support patients to engage in ongoing self-monitoring of their recovery and to select, time, and adapt digital interventions to meet patients’ momentary needs during their recovery.
-We selected sensing methods that we believed would be well-positioned to collect raw data streams to allow us to engineer machine learning features (i.e., predictors) that tap into key constructs from the Relapse Prevention model [64–67] such as craving, affect, stressors, lifestyle imbalances, high risk situations, self-efficacy/confidence, and abstinence violation effects.
-We focused on both active (e.g., EMA) and passive (geolocation, cellular communications) sensing methods to allow us to balance potential predictive power vs. assessment burden.
-We sensed many of these raw data streams at high sampling rates to allow for temporally precise prediction (i.e., up to 1 hour resolution) of lapse risk that may be necessary to deliver “just-in-time” digital interventions [33,68,69].
+We selected sensing methods that we believed would be well positioned to collect raw data streams to allow us to engineer machine learning features (ie, predictors) that tap into key constructs from the Relapse Prevention model [64-67], such as craving, affect, stressors, lifestyle imbalances, high-risk situations, self-efficacy/confidence, and abstinence violation effects.
+We focused on both active (eg, EMA) and passive (eg, geolocation and cellular communications) sensing methods to allow us to balance the potential predictive power and assessment burden.
+We sensed many of these raw data streams at high sampling rates to allow for temporally precise prediction (ie, up to 1-hour resolution) of lapse risk that may be necessary to deliver just-in-time digital interventions [33,68,69].

-As a first step toward this broad goal to develop a lapse risk prediction algorithm, the current study examines issues related to acceptability and feasibility (Aim 1 of the grant) of collecting these active and passively sensed raw data streams from individuals in early recovery from an alcohol use disorder.
-We used all available participants from the parent project for this study and the sample size was determined based on power analyses for the aims of that project.
-We collected the study data between 2017 – 2019.
+As a first step toward this broad goal of developing a lapse risk prediction algorithm, this study examined issues related to acceptability and feasibility (aim 1 of the grant) of collecting these actively and passively sensed raw data streams from individuals in early recovery from an AUD.
+We used all the available participants from the parent project for this study, and the sample size was determined based on power analyses for the aims of the project.
+We collected study data between 2017 and 2019.

+Ethics Approval

 All procedures were approved by the University of Wisconsin-Madison Institutional Review Board (Study # 2015-0780).

 Recruitment and Exclusion/Inclusion Criteria

-We recruited participants in early recovery (1 – 8 weeks of abstinence) from alcohol use disorder in Madison, Wisconsin, USA, to participate in a 3-month longitudinal study.
+We recruited participants in early recovery (1-8 weeks of abstinence) from AUD in Madison, Wisconsin, United States, to participate in a 3-month longitudinal study.
 Participants were recruited through print and targeted digital advertisements and partnerships with treatment centers.

-We excluded participants if they exhibited severe symptoms of psychosis or paranoia1
+We excluded participants if they exhibited severe symptoms of psychosis or paranoia.

-To be included, we required that participants:were 18 years of age or older,were able to write and read in English,had at least moderate alcohol use disorder (>= 4 DSM-5 symptoms2),were abstinent from alcohol for at least 1 week but no longer than 2 months3,were willing to use a single smartphone (their personal phone or one provided by us) while enrolled in the study.
+To be included, we required that participants (1) were ≥18 years, (2) were able to write and read in English, (3) had at least moderate AUD (≥4 DSM-5 [Diagnostic and Statistical Manual of Mental disorders, fifth edition] symptoms), (4) were abstinent from alcohol for at least 1 week, but no longer than 2 months, and (5) were willing to use a single smartphone (their personal phone or one provided by us) while enrolled in the study.

-We assessed inclusion and exclusion criteria using a brief phone screen followed by a more detailed in person screening visit.
-One hundred ninety-two participants were eligible for enrollment.
-Of these participants, 191 consented to participate in the study at the screening session and 169 subsequently enrolled in the study at the enrollment visit which occurred approximately 1 week later.
-Fifteen participants discontinued prior to the first monthly follow-up visit.
-The remaining 154 participants provided study measures for 1 (N =14), 2 (N = 7) or 3 (N = 133) months.
-We provide a study participation flow chart in Figure 1.
+We assessed the inclusion and exclusion criteria using a brief phone screen followed by a more detailed personal screening visit.
+A total of 192 participants were eligible for enrollment.
+Of these participants, 191 consented to participate in the study at the screening session, and 169 subsequently enrolled in the study at the enrollment visit, which occurred approximately 1 week later.
+A total of 15 participants discontinued the study before their first monthly follow-up visit.
+The remaining 154 participants provided study measures for 1 (n=14), 2 (n= 7), or 3 (n= 133) months.
+A study participation flow chart is presented in Figure 1.

-Compensation.
+Compensation